 Option 3 – Private car transfer service

-If you want to be more flexible about time management as well as choosing your preferred route to get to Da Nang’s Golden Bridge.
+If you want to be more flexible about time management as well as choosing your preferred route to get to Da Nang Golden bridge.
 The price above already includes wage for a driver, gasoline, parking fee and road traveling fee, passenger insurance.
 Families with children usually use this service for transportation to Bana Hills thanks to its flexibility to kids.

 Option 4 – Join a tour

-The comfort and convenience of an organised daytrip to the Bana Hills from Da Nang makes this option a great one for families.
-These sorts of tours cover everything involved in the return trip to the Golden Bridge from Da Nang, including transport from your hotel to the Bana Hills, entrance fee, lunch and a guided tour of some of the Bana Hills’ most sought-after attractions, before the return to your hotel in the afternoon.
+The comfort and convenience of an organised day trip to the Bana Hills makes this option a great one for families.
+These sorts of tours cover everything involved in the return trip to the Golden bridge from Da Nang, including transport from your hotel to the Bana Hills, entrance fee, lunch and a guided tour of some of the Bana Hills most sought-after attractions, before the return to your hotel in the afternoon.

 Queue for the pod and step in when it arrives.
-The cable car ride from Da Nang to the Golden Bridge is about 17 minutes and arrives at the ‘Marseilles Station’.
-Along the way, its passes above gorgeous verdant scenery and provides excellent views down below to Da Nang’s My Khe Beach and the urban expanse of the city.
+The cable car ride from Da Nang to the Golden bridge is about 17 minutes and arrives at the ‘Marseilles station’.
+Along the way, its passes above gorgeous verdant scenery and provides excellent views down below to My Khe beach and the urban expanse of the city.
 Also along the way, it shatters many of the previously held Guinness World Records for cable cars, such as the greatest elevation change from floor to top and the greatest distance between two cable pylons.